 Washington, Nov.
-9 .- President Wilson issued his 1917 Thanksgiving proclamation calling upon the nation, even in the midst of sorrow and great peril of a world shaken by war, to thank God for blessings that are better than mere peace of mind and prosperity of enterprise.
+9 .- President Wilson issued his 1917 Thanksgiving proclamation calling upon the nation, even in the midst of sorrow and great peril of a world shaken by war, to thank mere peace of mind and prosperity of

 The proclamation fixes Thursday, November 29, as Thanksgiving day.